 |Incidence in Minnesota:|

-Bladder cancer is the fourth most common type of cancer diagnosed in Minnesota males, but not in the top 10 types of cancer diagnosed in Minnesota females.
-From 2012 to 2014, an average of 1019 new cases of bladder cancer in males and 320 new cases in females were diagnosed in Minnesota residents each year.
+Bladder cancer is the 5th most common type of cancer diagnosed in Minnesota males, but not in the top 10 types of cancer diagnosed in Minnesota females.
+From 2016 to 2018, an average of 1097 new cases of bladder cancer in males and 326 new cases in females were diagnosed in Minnesota residents each year.

 The incidence rates for females have been relatively stable since 1988.
-The rate among males increased by less than 1% per year since 1988.
-The rate of bladder cancer is much higher in males, over three times higher than in females.
-Most recently, the age-adjusted incidence rate of bladder cancer was 37.7 new cases per 100,000 males and 8.10 new cases per 100,000 females.
+The rate among males increased by less than 1% per year until 2008.
+Since 2009, there has been a 1.1% decrease in rates.
+The rate of bladder cancer is over three times higher in males than in females.
+Most recently, the age-adjusted incidence rate of bladder cancer was 35.0 new cases per 100,000 males and 9.0 new cases per 100,000 females.

 The bladder is a hollow organ or sac that stores urine.
 Bladder cancer usually begins in the cells that line the inside wall of the bladder.
-As the cancer grows, it will often grow into the wall and, if not found and successfully treated, spread to other organs.
+Bladder cancer will grow into the bladder wall and spread to other organs if not found and successfully treated.

 What are the risk factors for bladder cancer?